FAQ

 Surely, you can.
 Contact us to get your credentials for accessing Oz API.
 Then, follow the instructions from this integration guide.

 Yes, we do provide protection from injection attacks.
-If you take a video using Web SDK, you get the two-layer protection against injection attacks: the way we take videos allows our neural networks tracing the attacks in a video itself and the information gathered about the browser context and camera properties helps detect usage of virtual cameras or other injection methods.
+If you take a video using our SDK, you get the two-layer protection against injection attacks: the way we take videos allows our neural networks tracing the attacks in a video itself and the information gathered about the context and camera properties helps detect usage of virtual cameras or other injection methods.

 To avoid malicious intents, we do not allow usage of virtual cameras.